mike.rustici | 6 Jan 2009 | Permalink

 As industry started to adopt SCORM 2004, it was quickly realized that there were some defects that had to be resolved.
 ADL quickly responded by issuing SCORM 2004 2nd Edition.
 This specification was adopted and implementations started to pop up.

-Recommendation: SCORM 2004 2nd Edition has significant adoption, but it has not yet reached adoption levels near those of SCORM 1.2.
+Recommendation: SCORM 2004 2nd Edition has significant adoption, but it did not reach the adoption levels near those of SCORM 1.2.
 While the core SCORM books are very stable in all of SCORM 2004, sequencing is a VERY complicated specification.
-Vendors creating new product implementations should strive to include support for SCORM 2004.
+Vendors creating new product implementations should prefer later SCORM 2004 editions.

 Released October 2006